-The European Commission presented its assessment of the EU economy based on the spring 2014 economic forecast, while the Moldovan authorities presented recent macroeconomic developments in their country, notably in the banking sector.
-The two sides also discussed issues related to public finance management, taxation, business environment and statistics.
+The latest meeting of the EU-Moldova Sub-Committee on Economic and other Sector Cooperation took place on 23 June 2016.
+The European Commission presented inter alia the EU economic outlook based on the latest economic forecast, while the Moldovan authorities outlined recent macroeconomic developments in their country, notably in the banking sector.
+The two sides also discussed issues related to public finance management, public administration reform, the regulatory and supervisory framework of financial services and markets, progress with the resolution of the banks under special administration, and the implementation of the Association Agreement provisions concerning anti-fraud and control provisions as well as statistics.

 The Moldovan economy was severely affected by the international financial crisis in 2008-2009, which resulted in declining output, a deteriorating fiscal position and rising external financing needs.
 The EU therefore decided to provide Macro-Financial Assistance (MFA), a form of financial aid for partner countries experiencing a balance of payments crisis.